carlomorelli/acrewstic/README.md

 ## About
-_acrewstic_ is implemented as a RESTful API using Python 2.7 with Flask library (http://flask.pocoo.org/).
+_acrewstic_ is implemented as a RESTful API using Python3 with Flask library (http://flask.pocoo.org/).
 A JS frontend will be provided in the future.

 The API is implemented for POST, PUT, GET, DELETE methods.
 It can be triggered as follows using `curl`: